jonsuh/jonsuh.com/_posts/2015-01-19-august-smart-lock.md

 !["August app lock and unlock screens"](https://farm9.staticflickr.com/8584/15691276443_4236e63e30_c.jpg)

 August Smart Lock requires 4 AA batteries (included) and relies on Bluetooth Low Energy (BLE) to pair with your phone.
-Since it relies on BLE instead of Wi-Fi, it says it can last almost a year before having to replace its batteries, and during a power outage you’ll still be able to connect to it (assuming your batteries aren’t dead either).
+Since it relies on BLE instead of Wi-Fi, it says it can last almost a year before having to replace its batteries[^1], and during a power outage you’ll still be able to connect to it (assuming your batteries aren’t dead either).
 You’ll also get a reminder when batteries get low.
 Since August Smart Lock doesn’t replace your entire lock system, if you forget your phone you can still lock or unlock with your original key from the outside.

 !["August Smart Lock inside"](https://farm8.staticflickr.com/7576/15681174534_0612a61ffe_c.jpg)